 Claude Design is useful.
 Going from a rough idea to "here's what it could look like" takes minutes.
 You can walk into a meeting with a visual instead of a description.
 You can test a pitch deck layout before paying someone to build the real one.
 The slide integration with your company data alone might justify the $20/month.

-The danger is skipping the designer because the output looks finished.
-The polish is generic.
-Claude's defaults, not your brand, unless you did the design system work.
+The danger is still skipping the designer because the output looks finished.
+The polish is generic — Claude's defaults, not your brand — unless you did the design system work.
 And even with a good design system, the output is a prototype.
 Ship it directly and your users will feel the gaps.
 Spacing, type, flow, the small things that separate "this looks professional" from "this actually converts."

 Use Claude Design to explore faster.
 Bring in a designer when it's time to ship.